acterglobal/a3/.changes/1078-chat-avatar.md

-- [Fix] DM avatar was not showing properly
+- DM's now show the avatar of the user you are talking to, if no avatar was set.
-- [Enhance] Now DM and GroupDM have seperate avatar views
+- In Group DMs the Avatar is showing several users you are in the DM with.